321hendrik/timagic/README.md

 * ADB 1.0.* (As part of Appcelerator Titanium)

 ## Additional Functionality
-### iOS device features (currently not possible because iOS 8.1 broke libimobiledevice)
-To use iOS device, you need to install [libimobiledevice-macosx](https://github.com/benvium/libimobiledevice-macosx).

 ### Microsite Distribution
 To distribute your app (ad-hoc ipa, apk) from a microsite your need the python [qrcode module](https://github.com/lincolnloop/python-qrcode) and some webspace.